ehgp/realtime_crypto_arbitrage_bot/README.md

 We started this project as a capstone project with no profit taking.<br>
 To continue this project development, support is heavily recommended and appreciated.<br>
-We accept donations in cryptocurrencies, anything helps.
+We accept donations in multiple formats.
 Thank you.

-BTC: 3G3zsvcxgomdERYTSjeX4iBJYMfFfCgFmn

-ETH: 0x227cc9c06db03563300fa7c2d0b0a34b370f5987

-DOGE: DNNsSrk767w9K1eaqc2tQSvJ4mzfBpw4RP

-BNB: bnb1rlka4xf6h8p8nlpf8szczmcyugdktptstgham0

-XMR: 86vsoW6jsTzcvGZxKVG1PxfsSqUzrMuqvKxLGCXZ3RcNY7VyvhcgiimciW5ZsHyrKUGCpqFPjDG7iMu9sSoveZDxMeGpqCb

-ZCASH: t1fkojdhoTTQmrPSExCLMuV6D3a2jxESGtL

-ADA: DdzFFzCqrhtBuwQRtRKNSVca58HDwicLx5aDWn8K5pyg36665BL5s6WBLAc9bCTxWk15MFiefoerCRiuxysW7Sy4RQJ6UM2vWXoCg98z

 ## TODO